TsiarasKon/MovieRecommender/README.md

 #### IMDb dataset

-Since the IMDb dataset provides an abundance of features, many of which were not in any obvious way useful to our task, we opted to keep only a subset of them.
+As our main dataset we used the official IMDb dataset [3], which provides an abundance of features for movies.
+However, as many of them were not in any obvious way relevant to our task and categorical features (such as actors, writers, cinematographers, etc) do take a lot of space in our vector representations, we opted to keep the subset of them that we deemed most relevant.

-For every movie, the features we decided to use were the following:
+For every movie, that had at least some minimum (e.g. 500) of votes (meaning that it was popular enough), the features we decided to keep were the following:
-* IMDb rating (with number of votes)
+* The IMDb rating (with number of votes) of the movie
-* Release Year
+* Its release year
-* Genres
+* Its genre(s)
-* Actors
+* Its actor(s)
-* Directors
+* Its director(s)

+The first two are numerical while the latter three are categorical features with actors and directors taking up a lot of possible values and, as such, for performance reasons we chose to ignore rare values (e.g. actors and directors that participated in less that 3 movies).

 #### Wikidata data augmentation

 Our first approach to data augmentation was to turn to Wikidata, which contains a plethora of information for most movies.
 Locating that information and merging it with what we already had was easily achievable thanks to the inclusion of the IMDb ID field in every Wikidata movie entry.
-Many of the features that Wikidata provides for every movie expectedly overlapped with our existing features from the IMDb dataset, however the following were deemed useful to augment our dataset:
+Many of the features that Wikidata provides for every movie expectedly overlapped with our existing features from the IMDb dataset, however the following were deemed useful to augment our dataset with:
 * Movie series
 * Main subject
 * Distributors

 These features were obtained by querying the Wikidata API with an appropriate SPARQL query, the results of which were then added to our existing RDF graph.

-It should be noted that there while the majority of movies in our IMDB dataset was also found in Wikidata, not all of the above features existed for most of them.
+It should be noted that there while the majority of movies in our IMDB dataset were also found in Wikidata, not all of the features above existed for most of them.
 Still, we kept as many as we could retrieve given that any additional information we could gather, even for a subset of our movies, can only postively affect our recommender.
-Lastly, it's worth mentioning that Wikidata also included some invalid data (null values in some of our features of interest), which we of course immediately discarded upon receiving the query results.
+Lastly, it's worth mentioning that Wikidata contained some invalid data (null values in some of our features of interest), which we of course immediately discarded upon receiving the query results.

 TODO: 2nd data augmentation (reviews + NLP)

 ### Performance Evaluation

 When it comes to recommender system evaluation, the typical metrix to use is the RMSE metric between predicted and true user ratings of movies.
 However, our method does not predict a rating.
 It rather just sorts movies in a way that the most relevant should be first.
-Therefore, in order to evaluate the performance of our recommender we turned to metrics that are used primarily in Information Retrieval such as: **recall@N** and **Mean Average Precision MAP@N**, where "@N" signifies the **cut-off** for our recommendations (i.e. use the first N recommendations).
+Therefore, in order to evaluate the performance of our recommender we turned to metrics that are used primarily in Information Retrieval such as: **recall@N** and **Mean Average Precision MAP@N**, where "@N" signifies the **cut-off** for our recommendations (i.e. use the first N recommendations) [4].

 #### How they work